oconnor663/jacko.io/posts/async_tasks.md

 [^deadlock]: Unfortunately this is an easy mistake to make.
 A method chain like
     `.lock().unwrap().pop()` creates a [`MutexGuard`] that lasts until the end of the current ["temporary scope"][rule].
-In this example as written, that's the semicolon after the `let-else`.
-But if we combined the inner `loop` and the `let-else` into a `while let`, or if we replaced the `let-else` with an `if let`, the guard would last until the end of the _block_, and we'd still be holding the lock when we called `poll`.
+In this example as written, that's the semicolon after the `let else`.
+But if we combined the inner `loop` and the `let else` into a `while let`, or if we replaced the `let else` with an `if let`, the guard would last until the end of the _block_, and we'd still be holding the lock when we called `poll`.
 If we made this mistake, and if we also made `foo` call `spawn` before its first `.await`, this example would deadlock.
 This is [an unfortunate footgun with